jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 - Include positive feedback.
 If you're only complaining about the code in PRs then you're doing it wrong, you need to celebrate the small victories
-- Unless it's plainly obvious that something is wrong or won't work, assume the author knows more than I do so I mainly ask questions.

 A complete guide to code reviews